watem-sedem/watem-sedem/docs/input.rst

 **********************************

-The parcel trapping efficiency for forest is defined by the Parcel trapping efficiency forest (%).
-For a definition of the Parcel trapping efficiency, see :ref:`Parcel trapping efficiency cropland <parceltrapppingcrop>`
+The parcel trapping efficiency for forest is defined by the Parcel trapping efficiency forest (% as int e.g. 25).
+For a definition of the Parcel trapping efficiency, see
+:ref:`Parcel trapping efficiency cropland <parceltrapppingcrop>`

 .. _timestep: